Mike Mangan (musician)

-Mike Mangan is an American keyboard player, vocalist, songwriter, composer and harmonica player from Los Angeles, California, United States, who specializes in the Hammond B3 Organ.
+Mike Mangan is an American singer–songwriter and composer from Los Angeles, California, United States, who specializes in the Hammond B3 Organ.
 Mangan is known for his percussive playing technique and his use of effects pedals on the Hammond Organ.

+Career

-Mike Mangan is the current Keyboardist & Back Up Vocalist in The Cult.
+Mike Mangan is best known for being the keyboardist for The Cult.
 Mangan is also known for his bands 'Big Organ Trio', which he formed in Los Angeles, CA in 2003, and 'Rebel House Radio', which he formed in 2015.
-Mangan also currently plays with Gilby Clarke in his band 'The Keef Richards' and is the former touring Hammond Organist for Glenn Hughes.
+Mangan also currently plays with Gilby Clarke in his band 'The Keef Richards' and is the former touring organist for Glenn Hughes.

-Big Organ Trio is an instrumental power trio consisting of Hammond B3 Organ, electric Bass, and Drums.
-The trio showcases Mangan's improvised soloing and use of effects pedals on the organ, most notably the wah-wah pedal.

 In 2006 Mangan's trio was signed to P-Vine Records via Velour Records and subsequently toured Japan in 2007.
 In 2009 the band was officially renamed "Mike Mangan's Big Organ Trio".

-Rebel House Radio is a rock band consisting of Hammond Organ, Guitar, Bass, and Drums.
-Mangan is the lead vocalist, keyboardist, harmonica player and songwriter.